corrode/corrode.github.io/content/blog/ugly/index.md

 But after programming in Rust for 10 years, I think that **your coding style has the biggest impact on how your Rust code will look and feel**.

+**People often say Rust has ugly syntax, but I'd argue the syntax is the least interesting thing about Rust.
+Rather, the semantics -- the bits and pieces the language provides to express your ideas and how those bits combine to build interesting things -- is much more important.**

 If you write Rust like they would write idiomatic code in other languages, it will *never feel right*.
 "You can write bad Java code in any language," is a common saying, and I think it applies here as well.